mcallistertyler/AdvSoftDesign/README.md

 - **model**: Contains ecore, genmodel and NTNU.xmi which has the TDT4250 course and TDT4100 course details.

 ## Constraints
+Constrains are all coded in Java, they are:
--**validateCourseInstance_hasCourseCoordinator**: Ensures that a course has at least one course coordinator.
+- **validateCourseInstance_hasCourseCoordinator**: Ensures that a course has at least one course coordinator.
--**validateEvaluationForm_totalPercentageEqualsOneHundred**: Checks that the total percentage of evaluation for a course instance is exactly 1.0
+- **validateEvaluationForm_totalPercentageEqualsOneHundred**: Checks that the total percentage of evaluation for a course instance is exactly 1.0
--**validateTimetable_maximumScheduledHours**: Checks that the maximum scheduled hours for a course in a study program are met according to the timetable
+- **validateTimetable_maximumScheduledHours**: Checks that the maximum scheduled hours for a course in a study program are met according to the timetable